sdslabs/makers/README.md

 Find the ideas list for this edition of Makers [here](ideas/covid.md).
 You can also find the ideas list of previous editions of Makers in the [ideas](ideas/) folder of the repository.

 ## Submission
 For a valid submission, you would be needing a source repository link, demo page (if its a web app) or executable (for native app).
-Make a PR to this repository, which adds a single Markdown (`.md`) file to the folder [submissions/covid/](submissions/covid/).
+Make a PR to this repository, which

+1. Adds a single Markdown (`.md`) file to the folder [submissions/covid/](submissions/covid/).
+2. The name of the file should be unique and can contain only alphanumeric characters, hyphens (`-`) or underscores (`_`).

 The file should contain basic information specified in the PR template, and any screenshots/media you might want to include.
 For making your applications live, we will provide you our own cloud hosting platform, which will make your deployments a breeze (Stay tuned for the official release :slightly_smiling_face:)

 Happy hacking!